Visit us at the Long Beach Scuba Show, May 30th & 31st. Stop by, say Hi, grab some free goodies and check out the cool stuff we have.

 What is the workflow for a camera assistant, and what are your responsibilities?

-But as an assistant my workflow on a typical shoot is to talk to the DP/op/a 1st before hand to find out how we’re shooting.
-(Handheld, studio, remotes, stabilizers etc) As well what conditions we’re using (stage vs location vs travel).
-Bc all of that can affect how you build and pack a show/camera.
+But as an assistant my workflow on a typical shoot is to talk to the DP/op/a 1st beforehand to find out how we’re shooting.
+(Handheld, studio, remotes, stabilizers etc.) As well what conditions we’re using (stage vs location vs travel).
+All of that can affect how you build and pack a show/camera.
 Obviously reading scripts to be aware of any scripted effects or shots you need to think about is on the check list as well.

 What’s the best piece of advice you’d give to someone just starting out?